ibm-cloud-docs/overview/peering_policy.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.cloud_notm}} public peering policy and guidelines for network connection
+# IBM Cloud public peering policy and guidelines for network connection
 {: #public-peering}

-Review {{site.data.keyword.cloud}}'s public peering policy, guidelines for network peering, peeringdb requirements, and operational standards for connecting with {{site.data.keyword.cloud_notm}} securely and efficiently.
+Review IBM Cloud&reg;'s public peering policy, guidelines for network peering, peeringdb requirements, and operational standards for connecting with IBM Cloud securely and efficiently.
 {: shortdesc}

 Public peering is conducted across a shared network.
 Peering requests can be accepted when a mutually agreeable decision to peer based on operational needs exists.